ktaylor63/southeast/site/content/news/service-announces-public-hearings-on-proposal-to-delist-louisiana-black-bear.md

     alt: 'A Louisiana black bear standing in a grassy clearing'
     caption: 'Louisiana black bear.
 Credit: Pam McIlhenny, used with permission.'
 tags:
+  - Lafayette
- - Louisiana black bear
+  - Louisiana Black Bear
   - Recovery
   - Delist
   - Louisiana
   - Mississippi
 ---

 The U.S. Fish and Wildlife Service is holding two public hearings in Louisiana to give the public opportunities to comment on its May 21, proposal to delist the [Louisiana black bear](/wildlife/mammals/louisiana-black-bear/).